Ruth Mandel

-Ruth Mandel (née Blumenstock; August 29, 1938 – April 11, 2020), usually published as Ruth B. Mandel, was an American political scientist.
+Ruth Mandel (née Blumenstock; August 29, 1938 – April 11, 2020), usually published as Ruth B. Mandel, was an American political scientist and author who wrote about women in politics.
 She was the director of the Eagleton Institute of Politics at Rutgers University for more than 20 years, where she was also a professor of politics.
 Before that she spent more than 20 years as the director of the Eagleton Institute's Center for American Women and Politics.
 Mandel was also an official at the United States Holocaust Memorial Museum.
 Her daughter Maud Mandel is the 18th president of Williams College.

 Early life and education

 Mandel was born in Vienna on August 29, 1938 to Mechel and Lea (née Schmelzer) Blumenstock.
 Mandel and her family, who were Jewish, attempted to flee Austria and Germany shortly before the Holocaust as refugees on the MS St. Louis.
 After the passengers were not permitted to disembark in Cuba, the United States, or Canada, the ship returned to Europe, where Mandel's family was able to escape to England.
 They resided there for 9 years, and then joined family in Brooklyn.

 In 1960, Mandel graduated from Brooklyn College with a degree in English literature.
-She then attended the University of Connecticut, where she earned a PhD in 1969.
+She then attended the University of Connecticut, where she earned a Ph.D. in 1969.